 It can be a steep learning curve, but there's so much potential to unlock – which is why we've penned this complete guide.
 From your first hour with the Apple Watch to loading it up with essential apps, boosting battery life, setting up Apple Pay and pimping it out with new straps and bands, we've got you covered.

-If you're still considering an Apple Watch purchase than check out our guide to the best Apple Watch for you, which could save you some serious cash.
-Alternatively, scroll down for links to our in-depth specialist guides.
+If you're still considering an Apple Watch purchase, it's potentially worth switching over to our buyer's guide to the best Apple Watch for you and saving some serious cash.
+Alternatively, scroll down for links to our in-depth, specialist guides.

 When you take your Apple Watch out of the box, it's the same as everyone else's.
 What makes your smartwatch personal is the style and the apps, which mean your Apple Watch will be unique to your needs.

 Check out our guide on how to set up your Apple Watch.

 It's one of the common questions among people looking to buy the Apple Watch for the first time – what does it actually do?

 Well, a lot more than just offering you the chance to read text messages and answer calls on your wrist, rather than your phone, which is the main feature everybody knows.

 The Apple Watch is a competent fitness tracker, with some world class features, and can double as a sports watch, too.
 Yes, you can spend less time looking at your phone with wrist notifications, and thanks to having Siri on your wrist, setting alarms, timers and reminders is simple, too.